Docugami — IDP Software Vendor

 In February 2026, Docugami launched an MCP Server at https://api.docugami.com/mcp, exposing its Document AI as standardized tools callable by any MCP-compatible agent runtime.
 This is a distribution shift, not a capability change: the underlying KG-RAG architecture is unchanged, but the integration cost for embedding Docugami into third-party agent workflows drops significantly.
 Named integrations at launch include Mistral's Le Chat and GitHub Copilot in VS Code.

-Gartner has cited Docugami as an example of Generative AI innovation beyond traditional IDP.
+Gartner has cited Docugami as an example of generative AI innovation beyond traditional IDP.
 The company holds grants from the U.S. National Science Foundation, NASA, and Mitacs, and participates in the NVIDIA Inception program.
 Total funding stands at $11.22M.

 How Docugami processes documents

 Docugami's pipeline transforms documents into structured Knowledge Graphs rather than extracting flat text.
-The Business Document Foundation Model applies Contextual Semantic Labels (CSLs) for hierarchical semantic chunking, producing XML semantic trees where every information element becomes an actionable data node with its structural context preserved.
+The Business Document Foundation Model applies Contextual Semantic Labels for hierarchical semantic chunking, producing XML semantic trees where every information element becomes an actionable data node with its structural context preserved.

-On top of this graph, the KG-RAG Architecture enhances standard Retrieval-Augmented Generation by querying the Knowledge Graph rather than raw text chunks - enabling cross-document reasoning that standard RAG approaches cannot perform reliably on long, format-varied documents.
+On top of this graph, the KG-RAG architecture enhances standard retrieval-augmented generation by querying the Knowledge Graph rather than raw text chunks, enabling cross-document reasoning that standard RAG approaches cannot perform reliably on long, format-varied documents.
 The platform uses exclusively open-source LLMs throughout, which addresses data sovereignty requirements in regulated sectors and differentiates it from cloud-dependent competitors like Rossum and ABBYY.

 The February 2026 MCP Server launch adds a new access layer to this pipeline.
 Via https://api.docugami.com/mcp with HTTP Bearer token authentication, any MCP-compatible agent can now list documents, docsets, and projects; upload documents for processing; download generated artifacts and reports; and add or remove documents from projects.
 Full technical documentation is available at api-docs.docugami.com/mcp.html.
-The practical effect is that Docugami's document engineering becomes embeddable infrastructure rather than a standalone destination - reducing the integration friction that has historically limited IDP adoption in mid-market agentic workflows.
-Teams evaluating open-source LLM-based extraction alternatives may also want to review Unstract, which takes a no-code approach to LLM-powered document processing with hallucination mitigation built into its pipeline.
+The practical effect is that Docugami's document engineering becomes embeddable infrastructure rather than a standalone destination, reducing the integration friction that has historically limited IDP adoption in mid-market agentic workflows.

 Use cases